How it began an extract from an article written by Bob Eady

 Moulton Cemetery Today

 During the past few years, many improvements have taken place to make the cemetery the beautiful, tranquil space it is today.
 The internal hedges have been reduced and the lime trees pollarded to improve the light.
 Block paving has been laid, new entrance gates hung and the old garage removed to provide better access for all.
 A Scattered Ashes Area has been built in the oldest part of the cemetery to accommodate requests.

 The most significant advance is the complete computerisation of every burial, plot purchase and memorial to form a comprehensive database and cemetery plan.
-This has been a six year project and I would like to thank Helen, Claire and Daisie who have all been involved at some point with the mammoth task of inputting the data, checking, double checking and triple checking the information!
-The original burial books will now be stored at the Northamptonshire Record Office for safe keeping.
+This was a six year project and the original burial books will now be stored at the Northamptonshire Record Office for safe keeping.

 The cemetery plans are to be transferred to a series of noticeboards, alongside a map of the cemetery to enable friends and relatives to locate the grave of their loved ones.
 These will be erected on the side of the store shortly.
-Thanks also to Mike Austin (no relation!) from Moulton History Society who has recorded the Memorial Inscriptions from headstones.
-We now have an excellent resource for family historians looking for their ancestors, as well as accurate burial records!
+We now have an excellent resource for family historians looking for their ancestors, as well as accurate burial records.

-Lastly, I must thank John Linnell, who has looked after our cemetery since February 2009.
+We must thank John Linnell, who has taken care of our cemetery since February 2009.
 John's care, dedication and sheer hard work is remarkable and anyone who visits the cemetery can see the results of his efforts.
-We receive so many compliments about John.

-If you would like further information on purchasing a plot in the cemetery or would like to trace an ancestor, please contact me on 642202 or email your query to email@example.com
+If you would like further information on purchasing a plot in the cemetery or would like to trace an ancestor, please contact the parish office on 642202 or email your query to firstname.lastname@example.org